Ask an Expert: What’s it Like to Be a Superintendent?

-Throughout his career, Dr. Cash fought to ensure that every child received an equitable education.
+Throughout his career, Cash fought to ensure that every child received an equitable education.
 He notes that school systems are typically designed to reinforce the status quo, without properly addressing the needs of students with cultural barriers.
 And when push comes to shove, even people who agree in theory that there should be more equity sometimes fail to take action.

-How Superintendents Can Address Equity
+Superintendents Should Address Problems of Equity

 1) Make classrooms welcoming to all kids.
 Hire teachers who will do whatever it takes to meet the needs of every student, regardless of factors like language and where they live.
 Create mirrors for students among teachers, rather than just windows.

 2) Ensure that language isn’t a barrier for families.
 Students and their parents can be more involved if schools hire multilingual staff, and make every document available in more than one language.

 3) Listen to students.
 Rather than assuming you understand students, ask them what they need.
 Inquire about their experiences.

 If you’re interested in how to become a superintendent just for money or notoriety, you may be unsatisfied in the role.
 You have to be passionate about education and driven to lead to enjoy the work.
 For Cash, the biggest reward is seeing lasting change from his efforts.
 In particular, his mission to create more equitable learning environments in the Santa Barbara school district continues to have positive effects, years after leaving the job.